morrisettjohn/CoinJoin/README.md

 }

 if this is valid data, the server accepts the connection and will keep accepting connections until it has hit its limit.
 It then creates a transaction based on the above data.
 Then it asks to receive signature data.
+Signature data looks something like this:
+{
+    "joinid": 123,
+    "messagetype": "signature",
+    "signature": "a23bc"
+}

 In the collect_signatures state, the server will wait until all connections send their signature.
 Once this is done, the signature will be sent out into the blockchain.